 When you have gathered all the necessary requirements you need to melt the wax.
 If you choose to use a candle, light it up and let it burn till you see a small pool of melted wax at the top.

-When the wax melts, deep the top side of the match in and make sure it is covered in wax.
-Deep the matches half way – it’s better if the wax covers at least an inch of the matches.
-Pull the sticks out and use the hair drier to quickly dry the wax on the match sticks.
+When the wax melts, dip the top side of the match in and make sure it is covered in wax.
+Dip the matches half way – it’s better if the wax covers at least an inch of the matches.
+Pull the sticks out and use the hair drier, set on cold air, to quickly dry the wax on the match sticks.

 When you are using this type of waterproof matches you will have to scrape off the wax off and then use them.
 I highly recommend that before going to your outdoor activity and using these matches to first test a few of them at home.